ARWNI2S/TheCorporateWars/whitepaper/technologies/backend-server/ai-lod.md

 ### AI LOD in Distributed Simulation

-When the simulation engine operates in a distributed environment�that is, when multiple nodes execute different parts of the simulated world in parallel�the application of AI LOD becomes even more strategic.
+When the simulation engine operates in a distributed environment —that is, when multiple nodes execute different parts of the simulated world in parallel— the application of AI LOD becomes even more strategic.

 In such a context, each node may contain simulation regions with varying degrees of activity, relevance, or proximity to players or other observers.